open/close all folders

 - Quite a few in Warrior Cats.
 Becoming an apprentice marks the end of childhood; getting a warrior name is a recognition of adulthood and the clan's trust.
 Becoming a mentor is also an awaited event, showing the clan's trust in the wisdom and responsibility of a warrior, and allowing a cat to become a deputy.

 - Young centaurs in The Echorium Sequence must travel to a specific canyon and extract a herdstone (magical, invisibility-granting green stone) from the rock to officially join the herd.

 - Ian Fleming's James Bond novels (and later the movies) establish that in order to become a double-0 agent, a spy must first complete two assigned kills.
-The books and films are ambiguous as to whether these must be the person's first two kills ever (the 2006 version of Casino Royale indicates these to be Bond's first kills).
+The books and films are ambiguous as to whether these must be the person's first two kills ever (Casino Royale (2006) indicates these to be Bond's first kills).